-- Don't hit "reply all" in response to email from staff to all Members of the Board. - Refrain from emailing or forwarding an email to a majority of Board Members.
+- Don't hit "reply all" in response to email from staff to all Members of the legislative body. - Refrain from emailing or forwarding an email to a majority of legislative body.

 EXAMPLE: E-MAIL

 What starts out as "legal" under the Brown Act: